Traveling with IBS: How to Prevent IBS Flare-Ups on Vacation and Flights

 Tip # 6 – Manage your stress

-Finally, some people find that, when they are on vacation and are able to get away from work or home stress, their IBS symptoms improve.
-This may happen in spite of eating just about anything they want!
 This points to the impact of stress on IBS symptoms.
-If your trip is packed with lots of sightseeing, early rising times (or staying up late at night), and frequent car or airplane rides, make sure to carve out some time each day to relax, and get some physical activity too.
+If your trip is packed with lots of sightseeing, early rising times (or staying up late at night), and frequent car or airplane rides, make sure to carve out some time each day to relax, and get some physical activity.
+If at all possible, prioritize your sleep.

 Let’s work together